-Radiesse contains tiny microspheres of calcium hydroxylapatite (CaHA), which is a substance that is found naturally within in the body, primarily in bones.
-Unlike other dermal fillers that are available on the market, Radiesse is able to not only provide some instant plumping effect upon injection, but the results improve gradually over time as the calcium hydroxylapatite microspheres prompt the body to produce more collagen.
-Radiesse is FDA-approved for correction of deep facial wrinkles and folds.
+Radiesse contains tiny microspheres of calcium hydroxylapatite (CaHA), which is found naturally within the body, primarily in bones.
+Unlike other dermal fillers, Radiesse not only provides the instant plumping effect upon injection but gives results that improve gradually over time as the calcium hydroxylapatite microspheres prompt the body to produce more collagen.
+Radiesse is FDA-approved for the correction of deep facial wrinkles and folds.

 Voluma is a dermal filler that is part of the Juvederm brand of hyaluronic acid fillers.
-Voluma is specially designed for high-volume facial restoration, and is much longer lasting than many of the other hyaluronic acid-based fillers currently available on the market.
+Voluma is specially designed for high-volume facial restoration and is much longer lasting than many of the other hyaluronic acid-based fillers currently available on the market.
 Juvederm Voluma’s intense volumizing ability, as well as its durability, is due to its unique Vycross Technology.
 Voluma’s Vycross Technology combines high and low molecular weight hyaluronic acid to create more efficiently cross-linked chains, making the filler smoother, easier to inject, and more resistant to degradation.
-It is Voluma’s Vycross Technology that creates such long lasting results compared to other hyaluronic acid fillers.
+It is Voluma’s Vycross Technology that creates such long-lasting results compared to other hyaluronic acid fillers.
 Voluma is FDA-approved for restoring volume within the face.

-- Nasolabial folds – sometimes referred to as smile lines, these are the lines that start at the corners of the nose and descend outward to the corners of the mouth.
+- Nasolabial folds.
+Sometimes referred to as smile lines, these are the lines that start at the corners of the nose and descend outward to the corners of the mouth.

-- Marionette lines – these are the lines that begin at the corners of the mouth and descend straight down the chin.
+- Marionette lines.
+These are the lines that begin at the corners of the mouth and descend straight down the chin.

 - Chin augmentation;

 - Cheek augmentation;

 - Jawline sculpting.